mdevilliers/SignalR.RabbitMq/README.md

 The plugin has been compiled using Erlang R16B.

-If your installation uses a previous version of Erlang you will need to recompile the source.
+If your installation uses a previous version of Erlang you will need to recompile the source (or raise a ticket and I'm sure I can sort you out).

 To install the plugin please follow the instructions at http://www.rabbitmq.com/plugins.html.